 History Tea Tour

 Travel back in time and taste teas from around the world!
 You will receive a cup (or bring your own teacup!) to sample 5 distinct teas as you learn about each tea’s history.
-A short presentation will be given in the Old Troy Church every half hour beginning at 1:30pm.
+A short presentation will be given in the Old Troy Church every half hour beginning at 10:30am (there will be no presentation at 12pm).
 Plan to spend an hour sipping tea and touring the Village.
-What a perfect way to celebrate Mother’s Day a little early!
+What a perfect way to extend Mother’s Day another week!

 This event is held rain or shine, so please dress for the weather!
 Most of the program will take place indoors, but you will have to walk outside to go between buildings.

-- Masala chai: This spiced tea originated in India and is now popular worldwide.
-You’ll be able to sip this tea while listening to a short presentation on the history of tea.
+- Oolong: This Chinese tea comes in a variety of flavors.
+You’ll be able to sip this tea while listening to short presentation on the history of tea.

 - Yaupon: This tea is America’s only native tea!
 It’s known to be a smooth drink with no bitterness.
 Learn how Native American’s used this tea and how it regained popularity in modern America.